Max Auschnitt: Antonescu years

 Eventually, Antonescu's review of previous court verdicts reached Auschnitt's case.
 Unusually for a Jew in that context, he was cleared of the charges and released on July 3, 1942.
 Around that time, Auschnitt managed to transfer money from his accounts with the Swiss Bank Corporation to a cell of anti-fascist exiles in England, which was overseen by Grigore Gafencu.
 This stipend of 6,000 British pounds was Gafencu's main source of revenue in 1943.
 During August 1942, Antonescu was informed that the UDR management was running a 16-bed clinic for its 11,000 employees, and gave orders to remedy this situation.
 In recounting the episode, Gelu Vifor of Țara newspaper commented: "Max Aușnit and the racketeering politicians financed by that dastardly kike should take note of this truth: Something has sure changed in this country" (Vifor's emphasis).
 That same month, Auschnitt and Franz von Neumann donated 50 million Swiss francs to a charity managed by Maria Antonescu.
 This was a precautionary measure against the planned transport of Banat Jews to Nazi extermination camps, and may have contributed to the halting of all such transports.
 Auschnitt also partnered with Arthur Tester, whom he himself described as "naturally an anti-Semite, but a civilized one"; Tester organized transports of Romanian Jews to Palestine in exchange for Auschnitt's cash.
-Auschnitt also donated for a "makeshift healthcare center" at the Jewish labor camp in Cotroceni, after Colonel Agapiescu allowed Maximilian Popper to provide medical treatment for the inmates.
+Auschnitt donated for a "makeshift healthcare center" at the Jewish labor camp in Cotroceni, after Colonel Agapiescu allowed Maximilian Popper to provide medical treatment for the inmates.